nasa/cumulus/example/README.md

 A new folder should be added in the `/spec` folder for the workflow and the tests should go into that folder with the input JSON files.

 Ideally the test can run in parallel with other tests and should be put in the `parallel` folder.
-If it cannot be, it should go in the `spec/serial` folder.
+If it cannot be, it should go in the `serial` folder.
 Only if the test should be run outside of the test suite should it go in the `standalone` folder.

 ## Fake data server